 Malawi is a small, landlocked nation in Southeastern Africa with a population of around 17 million.
 Excluding Lake Malawi, the south most lake of the African Great Lakes, the geographic area of Malawi is roughly the size of Pennsylvania.
 Often called the “Warm Heart of Africa”, nearly 90% of the population still lives in the rural areas.
 The majority of these Malawians rely upon low value subsistence farming in order to survive, creating a cycle of poverty that is difficult to break.
-Malawi is the fourth poorest nation in the world in terms of GDP per capita.
+Malawi is the sixth poorest nation in the world in terms of GDP per capita.

 Malawi’s economy is largely dependent on agriculture—70% of the country’s export revenue is from tobacco alone, and 80% of export revenue is from agriculture in general.
 Other important crops include tea and sugar cane.